vidjil/vidjil/doc/user.md

   - either with “samples”/“save analysis” if you are connected to a sample database
   - or with “file”/“export .analysis”

+- You can focus on a particular locus by clicking on locus label in sample information panel (see below).
+  This allow to see size of a clonotype in it own locus.

 You are advised to go through to the tutorial available from <https://www.vidjil.org/doc>
 to learn the essential features of Vidjil.